drewg233/CakeSite/README.md

 CakeSite
 ========

-This is a CakeWebsite built for a local company who needs a site.
+Local Cake Company website.
+It pulls images from facebook every 3 hours and puts it in my Postgresql database.
+It then displays all the facebook pictures in a cool way.

-**Still in the works.
+Still in the works.